DavidAntliff/esp32-ds18b20/README.md

 ## Introduction

-This is a ESP32-compatible C library for the Maxim Integrated DS18B20 Programmable Resolution 1-Wire Digital Thermometer device.
+This is a ESP32-compatible C component for the Maxim Integrated DS18B20 Programmable Resolution 1-Wire Digital Thermometer device.

 It supports multiple devices on the same 1-Wire bus.